 There’s no end to the potential that this humble two-seater roadster has to offer, so feel free to go wild with your build.

-If you’ve built a unique Miata, and you’d love for us to feature it in this guide, then make sure you drop us a line.
+If you’ve built a unique Miata in your own original design, and you’d love for us to feature it in this guide, then make sure you drop us a line.
 We’re always interested in sharing epic builds with our huge worldwide fanbase.

 So, there we have it!
 We hope that we’ve covered everything you could want to know about the best engine swaps for your Miata in this guide.

-Thank you for reading our Miata engine swaps guide.
+Thank you for reading our Miata engine swap guide.

 If you enjoyed this article, please share it with the buttons at the bottom of your screen.
 If you’ve found this information useful, then please take a moment to share it with other Miata enthusiasts.
 We appreciate your support.